vaishnavi8446/goal_tracker/README.md

 ## Introduction:
 The Goal Setting and Habit Tracking Module backend provides the server-side functionality for managing user accounts, goals, tasks, and user activity logs.
-This README file outlines the technical aspects of the backend, including database design, architecture, and key functionalities.

 ## Technologies Used: